 What's Wrong With Strict Parenting?

-Research show that most people think strict parenting produces better-behaved kids.
+Research shows that most people think strict parenting produces better-behaved kids.
 However, research studies on discipline consistently show that strict, or authoritarian, child-raising actually produces kids with lower self esteem who behave worse than other kids -- and therefore get punished more!
 Strict parenting actually creates behavior problems in children.
 Why?

 1. Strict parenting deprives kids of the opportunity to internalize self-discipline and responsibility.
 Harsh limits may temporarily control behavior, but they don’t help a child learn to self-regulate.
 Instead, harsh limits trigger a resistance to taking responsibility for themselves.
 There is no internal tool more valuable for kids than self-discipline, but it develops from the internalization of loving limits.
 No one likes to be controlled, so it's not surprising that kids reject limits that aren't empathic.
 They see the "locus of control" outside of themselves, rather than WANTING to behave.